Meet the Staff

 About yourself: I've been in full time ministry for 29 years and paid for it for 7 years.
 After Jesus got a hold of my heart at 16, everything changed.
 I knew that I would serve Him with the entirety of my life regardless of where He took me.
 Over 29 years my faith has been tested and my sins have been repeatedly forgiven.
 He has proven to me that His grace motivates me to desire to be under His authority.
 I believe I must go to bed tired, exhausted from doing His work, as well as be the best daddy and husband that I can be.
 Only a few more breaths before I join Him face to face, and oh what a day that will be.

-Jim Runavich, Outreach Coordinator & Food Service Director
+Jim Runavich, Missions and Outreach Director & Food Service Director

 Favorite verse: Genesis 1:1 "In the Beginning God..."